 Auschwitz survivor who fought racism with music dies at 96

-BERLIN (AP) — Esther Bejarano, a survivor of the Auschwitz death camp who devoted much of her life to the fight against antisemitism and racism, has died.
+BERLIN (AP) — Esther Bejarano, a survivor of the Auschwitz death camp who used the power of music to fight antisemitism and racism in Germany, has died.
 She was 96.

-Mereon Mendel, the director of the Anne Frank Educational Center in Frankfurt, Germany, said Saturday that Bejarano died overnight.
-A cause of death was not given.

 “We played with tears in our eyes,” she recalled in a 2010 interview with The Associated Press.
 “The new arrivals came in waving and applauding us, but we knew they would be taken directly to the gas chambers.”

-Bejarano survived, but her parents and sister Ruth were killed by the Nazis.
+In a memoir, Bejarano recalled her rescue by U.S. troops who gave her an accordion, which she played the day American soldiers and concentration camp survivors danced around a burning portrait of Adolf Hitler to celebrate the Allied victory over the Nazis.

+Bejarano emigrated to Israel after the war and married Nissim Bejarano.
+The couple had two children, Edna and Joram, before returning to Germany in 1960.
+After once again encountering open antisemitism, Bejarano decided to become politically active, co-founding the Auschwitz Committee in 1986 to give survivors a platform for their stories.

-Decades later, she teamed up with her children Edna and Yoram in a Hamburg-based band to play Yiddish melodies and Jewish resistance songs, and also with hip-hop band Microphone Mafia to spread an anti-racism message to German youth.
+She teamed up with her children to play Yiddish melodies and Jewish resistance songs in a Hamburg-based band they named Coincidence, and also with hip-hop group Microphone Mafia to spread an anti-racism message to German youth.

-“We all love music and share a common goal: we’re fighting against racism and discrimination,” she said.
+“We all love music and share a common goal: We’re fighting against racism and discrimination,” she told the AP of her collaborations across cultures and generations.

+Bejarano received numerous awards, including Germany’s Order of Merit, for her activism against what she called the “old and new Nazis,” quoting fellow Holocaust survivor Primo Levi’s warning that “it happened, therefore it can happen again.”

+While addressing young people in Germany and beyond, Bejarano would say, “You are not guilty of what happened back then.
+But you become guilty if you refuse to listen to what happened.”